ClareMSYanGit/Interop-TestSuites/FileSyncandWOPI/Docs/FssWopiTestSuiteDeploymentGuide.md

     SUT control adapter as described in section
     [Set the test suite to interactive mode](#set-the-test-suite-to-interactive-mode), skip this step.

     a.
-Set the execution policy to RemoteSigned.
+Set the execution policy to **RemoteSigned**.

     b.
 Add the SUT to the TrustedHosts to ensure that the Windows Remote Management (WinRM) client can process remote calls against the SUT if the test suite client is not joined to the domain.

-1. If client don’t join the domain and you plan to use PowerShell mode of SUT control adapter, add SUT machine to the TrustedHosts configuration setting to ensure WinRM client can process remote calls against SUT machine.
+1. If the client doesn’t join the domain and you plan to use PowerShell mode of SUT control adapter, add SUT machine to the TrustedHosts configuration setting to ensure WinRM client can process remote calls against SUT machine.